ZhiwenShao/ADLD/README.md

 # ADLD
-This repository implements the training and testing of ADLD for [Weakly-Supervised Unconstrained Action Unit Detection via Latent Feature Domain](https://arxiv.org/pdf/1903.10143.pdf).
+This repository implements the training and testing of ADLD for [Semi-Supervised Unconstrained Action Unit Detection via Latent Feature Domain](https://arxiv.org/pdf/1903.10143.pdf).
 The repository offers the implementation of the paper in PyTorch

 # Getting Started
 ## Installation